Pioneer staff reports

 - 3 years 8 months

-The following cases were heard Oct.
-13 by Beltrami District Judge John G. Melbye: Benji Keith Woehle, 43, of Coleraine was sentenced for felony possession of a pistol or assault weapon to 60 months in the Minnesota Correctional Facility in St. Cloud, which is stayed for 15 years.
-Woehle's sentence was a departure from Minnesota sentencing guidelines recommended by the prosecutor and mitigated downward based on the offender playing a minor or passive role in the crime.
-Woehle was sentenced to 168 days local confinement in the Beltrami County Jail, which may be done through sentence to serve if eligible.
+The following cases were heard May 11 by Beltrami District Judge John G. Melbye: Joshua Allen Church, 27, of Bemidji was convicted of felony fifth-degree possession of methamphetamine and sentenced to 15 months in the Minnesota Correctional Facility in St. Cloud, which has been stayed for five years.
+Church has been sentenced to 54 days local confinement in the Beltrami County Jail, which may be done through sentence to serve if eligible.
 He has been credited with 54 days time served.